britram/taps-transports/draft-ietf-taps-transports.md

 ## Internet Control Message Protocol (ICMP)

-The Internet Control Message Protocol (ICMP) [RFC0792] for IPv4 and ICMP for IPv6 [RFC4433] are IETF standardss track protocols.
+The Internet Control Message Protocol (ICMP) [RFC0792] for IPv4 and ICMP for IPv6 [RFC4433] are IETF standards track protocols.
 It is a connection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams